mosegontar/ScratchTrack/README.rst

     $ strack tags [-a]

-Search for files based on tag queries (default search uses AND operator, but option [-o] uses operator ):
+Search for files based on tag queries (default search uses AND operator, but option [-o] uses OR operator:

 .. code:: bash